PowerShellCrack/vRAGuestInstaller/README.md

 **UninstallAgent.bat**

- 1. Change the variables in the top section of the script for fqdn and wsus info This script will remove the old Agents if they exists and delete their folders.
-SHould be ran before any other if doing a cleanup
+ 1. Change the variables in the top section of the script for fqdn and wsus info

+This script will remove the old Agents if they exists and delete their folders.
+Should be ran before any other if doing a cleanup
 It will also remove the Darwin account.
 However since the Darwin account was running as a service, it is considered to be in use even thought the active service has been removed.
 So there will be a residual folder residing in C:\Users folder.
 The InstallAgentAsDarwin.bat script will clean that up before creating a new Darwin account.

 **InstallUpdatesOnly.bat**